Introduction: Why This List Exists

 Legacyleap wasn’t built in response to a single project or a specific tool gap.
 It came out of a recurring pattern across modernization programs that looked very different on the surface but incomplete in similar ways underneath.

 The problem wasn’t effort or intent.
 Teams were doing the work.
-Vendors were delivering what they were scoped to deliver.
+Application modernization vendors were delivering what they were scoped to deliver.

 What kept breaking was continuity.
 Comprehension lived in one phase.
 Decisions were made somewhere else.
 Transformation happened in fragments.
 Validation was deferred.
 Deployment carried a risk that nobody fully owned.
 Each handoff introduced uncertainty, and over time, that uncertainty compounded.